Information criteria for non-normalized models: Introduction

 where

-In the framework considered here, estimation of the parameters is attempted without computing the integral defining $Z(\theta)$, which is assumed to be too difficult to compute.
-It is useful for many statistical models that have an intractable normalization constant: for instance, Markov random field models \citep{Li}, directional distributions \citep{Mardia,Chikuse}, truncated Gaussian graphical models \citep{Lin}, network models \citep{Caimo}, and energy-based overcomplete independent component analysis models \citep{Teh}.
+In the framework considered here, estimation of the parameters is attempted without computing the integral defining the normalization constant $Z(\theta)$, which is assumed to be too difficult to compute.
+Many statistical models naturally have such property: for instance, Markov random field models \citep{Li}, directional distributions \citep{Mardia,Chikuse}, truncated Gaussian graphical models \citep{Lin}, network models \citep{Caimo}, and energy-based overcomplete independent component analysis models \citep{Teh}.
 Since maximum likelihood estimation is computationally intensive for such non-normalized models, several estimation methods have been developed which avoid calculation of the normalization constant.
-These methods include pseudo-likelihood \citep{Besag}, Monte Carlo maximum likelihood \citep{Geyer}, contrastive divergence \citep{Hinton}, score matching \citep{SM}, and noise contrastive estimation \citep{Gutmann}.
+These methods include pseudo-likelihood \citep{Besag}, Monte Carlo maximum likelihood \citep{Geyer}, contrastive divergence \citep{Hinton}, score matching \citep{SM} and noise contrastive estimation \citep{Gutmann}.
 Among them, noise contrastive estimation (NCE) is applicable to general non-normalized models for both continuous and discrete data.
 In NCE, the normalization constant $Z(\theta)$ is estimated together with the unknown parameter $\theta$ by discriminating between data and artificially generated noise.
 On the other hand, score matching is a computationally efficient method for continuous data which is based on a trick of integration by parts.
 The idea of score matching has been generalized to the theory of proper local scoring rules \citep{Parry} and also applied to Bayesian model selection with improper priors \citep{Dawid,Shao}.
+Several studies extended score matching to discrete data \citep{SM2,Lyu}.
+Recently, Stein's method has been applied to estimation of non-normalized models \citep{Barp,Liu}.